james-tabansi/AI-Leadtech-Assignments-/Plant_Seedling_Classification/plant_seedling_readme.md

 ## Objective

-Collaborating with the esteemed Aarhus University Signal Processing group and the University of Southern Denmark, this project calls upon data scientists to engineer a robust Convolutional Neural Network (CNN) model.
+A collaboration between the esteemed Aarhus University Signal Processing group and the University of Southern Denmark birthed the dataset.
+This project calls upon data scientists to engineer a robust Convolutional Neural Network (CNN) model.
 The mission is clear—to proficiently classify plant seedlings across 12 distinct categories based on a comprehensive dataset of images.

 ## Data Description